What Is Debt And Debt Management?

 For most individuals, transportation is a need.
 You need it to get to work, go grocery shopping, and ensure that you have a reliable means of transportation.
 As a result, you may require an auto loan if you don't have the cash on hand to pay for your new or used car in full.
 To control your auto loan debt, it is essential to consider the loan's total cost and evaluate your loan options.
 If you are a member of a credit union, you may be able to get a better deal than the dealership is offering.

 Mortgages typically are between 15 and 30 years.
 It's a debt that never seems to go away.
 However, you can reduce the time you have to pay for a mortgage by paying additional towards the principal.
-I lowered my 30-year mortgage to eight and a half years by adding additional payments towards the principal every month.
+I lowered my 30-year mortgage to eight and a half years by adding additional payments toward the principal every month.
 This method saved my family over $140,000 in interest.

 Here's a great book that can help you on your credit journey.
 Your Score: An Insider's Secrets to Understanding, Controlling, and Protecting Your Credit Score (Ad)